 Here are a few more things to know about insuring your engagement or wedding ring:

 Ring Insurance Is Very Affordable

 Rates vary for a number of reasons, such as location, cost of ring and policy, and it’s usually very affordable!
-If you want to lower your cost even more you might be able to get a policy with a deductible.
+If you want to lower your cost even more you should consider getting a policy with a higher deductible.
 Your agent can give you more specific information on how to insure your ring at a price within your budget.

 Your insurer is going to want some documentation of your ring’s value.
 If you purchased it, be sure to hold on to those receipts!
 An appraisal might be required, but be prepared to pay a little bit for the appraisal itself.
 If the diamond is a half carat or larger, you’ll probably get a diamond certificate from your jeweler, which is also great documentation of its value.

 If you’ve had a policy on your ring for years but haven’t had your ring reappraised, you may want to consider it since jewelry tends to increase in value over the years.
 If your ring is worth more, you’ll need more coverage so you can replace it if something should happen.